feobaby/BSA/README.md

 DELETE `localhost:3000/api/v1/group/:id`

 Note: copy the `token` gotten from the sign up/in response and add it to the Bearer `token` field in postman.

+#
+#

+## Available Frontend APIs

+1. To sign up: `localhost:8080/api/v1/sign-up`
+2. To sign in: `localhost:8080/api/v1/sign-in`
+3. To view a user dashboard after signing up/in: `localhost:8080/api/v1/dashboard`
+4. For user to make simple settings: `localhost:8080/api/v1/settings`
+5. For user to check all groups they have created: `localhost:8080/api/v1/groups`
+6. For user to check all groups they have been added to/part of: `localhost:8080/api/v1/groups/:email`
+7. For user to get just one group: `localhost:8080/api/v1/one-group/:id`
+8. For user to deposit money to personal account: `localhost:8080/api/v1/add-money/:id`
+9. For user to deposit money to group: `localhost:8080/api/v1/group-money/:id`